workfloapp/brahman/README.md

   - Specify model version (in any format), schemas (in any format), validation rules (in any format) and data stores (of any kind) all in one place (colocation), in a declarative way, as data
-  - Extend data with attributes derived from the database on the fly
+  - Extend data with attributes derived from any of the databases on the fly
 * Commands
   - Define commands in the system, including their versions, validation and authorization rules, in one place (colocation), declaratively,